cktang88/kwuang.me/posts/firstpost.md

 ---
-title: The evolution of GraphQL frameworks in the past few years
+title: The evolution of GraphQL frameworks
 description: This post describes the evolution of the GraphQL ecosystem in the past few years as I've seen it.
-date: 2020-07-12
+date: 2020-07-18
 tags:
 - graphql
 - programming